fcorella/2F-crypto-authn-demo/README.md

 Install git (`sudo yum -y install git`) and clone this repository into a directory `/home/ec2-user/2F-crypto-authn-demo`.

-Change directory to `2F-crypto-authn-demo`, and run the installation script `install-demo` (`sudo ./install-demo`).
+Change directory to `2F-crypto-authn-demo`, give execute permission to install-demo (`chmod a+x install-demo`), and run the installation script (`sudo ./install-demo`).
 The script will install MySQL, Nodejs, and node modules including pjcl.
 The script will ask you for the public IP address of the server or a domain name that maps to the IP address, and a sender address for the email verification